Your details

 In plain English

 At £10.00 per hour for 40 hours over 52 weeks, your gross annual salary is £20,800 in England and Wales.
-You are in the Basic rate band, paying £1,646 in income tax and £658 in National Insurance.
-Your take-home is £18,496 per year — £1,541 per month or £356 per week.
+You are in the Basic rate band (20% income tax).
+After paying £1,646 in income tax and £658 in National Insurance, you take home £18,496 per year — £1,541 per month or £356 per week.
 Your effective deduction rate is 11.1%.
-An extra £1 per hour (£2,080 more per year) would add approximately £582 to your take-home.
+Every extra pound you earn above this is taxed at 28p in the pound.

 Try the Budget Calculator